Friday, July 31, 2020

-In a healthy society the weeds disappear while the useful plants and trees remain, but in an unhealthy society the cruel law of reverse-evolution operates: the useful plants and trees disappear while the weeds remain.
-Society in the year 2020 is in an extreme state of unhealthiness which is why our politics, academia, mainstream media, and big business are swamped with weeds, and the useful plants and trees are nowhere to be found.
+In a healthy civilization the weeds disappear while the useful plants and trees remain, but in an unhealthy civilization the law of reverse-evolution operates: the useful plants and trees disappear while the weeds remain.
+Civilization in the year 2020 is in an extreme state of unhealthiness: our politics, academia, mainstream media, and big business are swamped with weeds, and the useful plants and trees are nowhere to be found.
+Mankind is doomed.

 Posted by Anoop Verma at 7:04:00 PM

 Environmentalism taking centerstage in politics is a sign of a nation’s decline.
-When a nation is on the rise, its politics is oblivious to the environment; its people are filled with lust for defying the environment—they build roads, factories, megacities, train lines, airports, dams, power plants, ports, oil refineries, and try to break through the sky to reach the moon and planets.
-The spirit of defying the environment is a necessary condition for a nation’s progress, but environmentalism weakens this spirit by depicting every human activity as a moral vice.
+When a nation is on the rise, its politics is oblivious to the environment; its people are filled with lust for defying the environment.
+They build roads, factories, megacities, train lines, airports, dams, power plants, ports, oil refineries, and try to break through the sky to reach the moon and planets.
+The spirit of defying the environment is a necessary condition for a nation’s progress, but environmentalism weakens this spirit by depicting human activity as a threat of nature.

 Posted by Anoop Verma at 1:33:00 PM

-The world leaders who are trying to “flatten the curve” have not been able to flatten their own curve—they display a grander potbelly, chubbier face, and fleshier hands.
-The big initiatives for “flattening the curve” are being taken in North America, Europe, and Asia, and in the nations in these three continents most politicians have gained weight in the last four months.
+The leaders who are trying to “flatten the virus’s curve” have failed to flatten their own curve—they display a grander potbelly, chubbier face, and fleshier hands.
+The big initiatives for “flattening the curve” are being taken in North America, Europe, and Asia—in the nations in these three continents most politicians have gained weight in the last four months.